kakposoe/todos/README.md

 ```

 ___
 ## Version 1 (Things to work on for stable release)
-- Check if indexes are numeric
-- Check functions to see if 'check if' exists ??
-- Add 'No More tasks' if all task have been completed within group of tasks
+- Add 'No More tasks'.
+Checks if all task have been completed within task list

 ## Version 2
 - Chain removal of events e.g. <code>todo remove 2 and 3 and 4 and 5</code>